meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ### Supporting Plastic Arcs

 The Plastic Arcs incorporate holes that fit exactly the 4 long screws.
-The Arcs support the weight of the overstructure where as the screws primarily support the horizontal forces produced by the rotation.
-The whole assemply is quite sturdy.
+The Arcs support the weight of the over-structure where as the screws primarily support the horizontal forces produced by the rotation.
+The whole assembly is quite sturdy.

 ![part 4](_figures/implement-2-degrees-rotating-mount-14-part-4.png)

-The assemply including the Plastic Arcs is shown below
+The assembly including the Plastic Arcs is shown below

 ![assembled](_figures/implement-2-degrees-rotating-mount-15-assempled.jpg)